 Mileage: 86 miles

-Weather: Low 60s to start.
+Weather: Mid 50s to start.
 Upper 80s to end.
 Sunny all day long.
-Kicking wind out of the west – TAILWIND!
+Wind not so friendly.

 Highlights of the day:

 We spent most of the day on back roads.
 Chip sealed back roads with many cattle guards.
-Some of the chip seal had definitely seen better days but with favorable winds, it went by fairly quickly.
+Some of the chip seal had definitely seen better days.
 There wasn’t a lot of vehicle traffic but plenty of cows and other fauna on the open range.
 We got on I-86 for a short stretch to our first SAG of the day at a rest area and then returned to frontage roads that follow I-86.
 Along the way, many riders stopped at Register Rock.
 It’s a huge boulder that Oregon Trail emigrants signed as they passed on their journey west.
 No, there wasn’t a place for the cyclists to sign on our way east.
 We keep talking about getting one of our own.

-We had 7 more miles of Intestate travel today on I-86.
+We had 7 more miles of Interstate travel today on I-86.
 After the bumpy chip seal, the shoulder of the highway was a welcomed change.
 This stretch also seemed to have been recently swept.
 Smooth and clean – nice combo!
 Off the Interstate and into American Falls, riders found our second SAG stop.
-Fed and watered – we FLEW along mostly flat frontage roads into Pocatello.
-Moderate temperatures & a kicking tailwind.
-Those are two descriptions that we don’t always get to use for Pocatello in July.
-Today we did and we loved it!
+Watered and fed, 30 more miles of frontage road brought them into Pocatello and up one last climb to the hotel.
+The good part about that climb is they get to go down it tomorrow.
+Maybe that’s spinning it a bit? :-)